 Men’s Pro

-Alexander Roncevic holds the world record in the Men’s Pro division with a time of 53:15m.
-This was set in Hamburg on 3rd October 2025 and finally broke one of the longest standing overall world records in HYROX, after a few people had come close! (previously held by Hunter McIntyre from Stockholm – 2nd December 2023).
+Alexander Roncevic holds the world record in the Men’s Pro division with a time of 53:15m, cementing the 2024 World Champion as one of the all time greats in the sport.
+The time was set in Hamburg on 3rd October 2025 and the opening Major of the 25/26 season, and finally broke one of the longest standing overall world records in HYROX (previously held by Hunter McIntyre in Stockholm – 2nd December 2023).

 The Men’s Pro world records by age group are as follows: